Showing all 9 results

 The Anamu herb, What Jamaicans call guinea hen weed or garlic weed is now known as having cancer fighting ingredients.
 Anamu herb (Guinea Henweed) is indigenous to the Amazon rain-forest and the tropical areas of the Caribbean, Central and South America, and Africa.
-We will harvest, dry and ship this herb from
+What is Gineau Hen Weed?

 $18.00 – $25.00